1 year full-time

 Later you'll study specialist modules while continuing to develop crucial skills for independent learning and research.
-In the Spring Term you'll choose an option module to develop a deeper understanding of an area of business and management.
-From the Summer Term you'll focus your efforts on a final 8,000-word dissertation.
+You'll choose two option modules to develop a deeper understanding of an area of business and management.
+You'll also focus your efforts on an 8,000-word (Applied) or 10,000-word (Academic) dissertation.

-In the Summer Term you'll initiate, design, and implement a substantial research project.
-You'll have three to four months to complete a 8,000-word dissertation based on your original research.
-Your dissertation is worth 60 credits.
+The dissertation requires you to initiate, design, and implement a substantial research project.
+You'll have three to four months to complete an 8,000-word (Applied) or 10,000-word (Academic) dissertation based on your original research.

 You can choose to focus your research on any topic related to international business and strategic management that interests you.
 It could be a chance to explore a previous topic in greater depth, or investigate an organisational challenge in an industry close to your heart.
 Recent titles include: